-UNM Young Children's Health Center (Supervisor: Destiny M. Waggoner, Ph.D.)
+UNM Hospital's Young Children's Health Center (Supervisor: Destiny M. Waggoner, Ph.D.)

-Young Children's Health Center (YCHC) is a community-based pediatric primary care clinic that provides comprehensive health services to families with children from birth to young adulthood residing primarily in the International District of the southeast heights of Albuquerque, NM.
-This area contends with many socialenvironmental issues such as high poverty and high crime rates.
+Young Children's Health Center (YCHC) is a community-based integrated pediatric primary care clinic that provides comprehensive health services to families with children from birth to young adulthood residing primarily in the International District of the southeast heights of Albuquerque, NM.
+This area contends with many social-environmental issues such as high poverty and high crime rates.
 The clinic serves a culturally diverse population including immigrant and refugee youth and families.
-YCHC utilizes a trauma-informed care approach with the primary goal of promoting the physical and emotional wellbeing of children and their families through a strengths-based, multi-disciplinary approach to comprehensive health care.
-Special components of this clinic include home visitation to families with babies and young children ages 0-5, behavioral health services, case management, youth and parent groups, and outreach activities.
-The behavioral health services address a wide-range of presenting issues and severity including anxiety, depression, traumatic stress, school problems, comorbid medical issues, etc. This is an excellent opportunity for bilingual interns.
-Common languages spoken by patients are Spanish, Arabic, Swahili, Dari, and French.
-This is also a great opportunity to develop skills in working with interpreters.
-Due to the nature of long-term therapy and time it takes to establish a case load and build rapport, this rotation is only offered as a year-long rotation.
+YCHC utilizes a trauma-informed care approach with the primary goal of promoting the physical and emotional wellbeing of children and their families through a strengths-based, multidisciplinary approach to comprehensive health care.
+Interns will typically see youth ages 5-18 with an emphasis on a family-based approach.
+Special components of this clinic include home visitation to families with babies and young children ages 0-5, behavioral health services (medication management, brief intervention, and psychotherapy), case management, youth and parent groups, and outreach activities.
+The behavioral health services address a widerange of presenting issues and severity including anxiety, depression, traumatic stress, school problems, comorbid medical issues, etc. This is an excellent opportunity for bilingual interns.
+This is also a great opportunity to develop skills in working with interpreters in a variety of languages including Spanish, Arabic, and Swahili.
+If interns are interested in the trauma-specific elective, interns may have the opportunity to complete a 1-2 day year-long rotation at YCHC.
+An opportunity to do a six-month 1-2 day week rotation focused on brief intervention services may be available.

 - Interns will have the opportunity to work as part of a multi-disciplinary team including nurses, medical assistants, pediatricians, psychiatrists, social workers, and case managers.
-The intern's core experiences will involve: - Identify emotional and behavioral needs of referrals from medical staff - Triage needs and engage in service planning - Deliver brief intervention services to address families' immediate needs - Provide formal individual and family psychotherapy using traumainformed and trauma-focused evidence-based treatments including Attachment, Self-Regulation, and Competency (ARC) - Learn and implement program's outcome-based measurement system - Consultation and other learning opportunities are available as they present
+The intern's core experiences will involve: - Identify emotional and behavioral needs of referrals from medical staff - Triage needs and engage in service planning - Deliver brief intervention and crisis intervention services to address families' immediate needs - Provide individual and family psychotherapy using traumainformed and trauma-focused evidence-based treatments including Attachment, Self-Regulation, and Competency (ARC), Cognitive Behavioral Therapy (CBT), Trauma-Focused CBT, Motivational Interviewing (MI), and Family Therapy treatment modalities - Utilize outcome-based measurement system to follow treatment progress - Navigate systems of care including coordinating with medical and non-medical service providers - Consultation and other learning opportunities are available as they present

-Comprehensive Cancer Center Specialty Clinic (Supervisor: Anjanette Cureton, Ph.D.)
+Comprehensive Cancer Center Specialty clinic (1201 Camino de Salud, Supervisor: Anjanette Cureton, Psy.D.)

-Opportunity to provide psychotherapy and a full range of psychology services to individuals, couples, and family members who have been impacted by cancer.
-Psychooncology includes teaching mindfulness, practicing radical acceptance, teaching a wide variety of coping skills, and often helping patients and family to prepare for, and face, end of life.
+The UNM Comprehensive Cancer Center is a full-service ambulatory National Cancer Institute- designated Comprehensive Cancer Center delivering the highest quality integrated cancer diagnosis and cancer care.
+The Cancer Center is a minor rotation (1 day/week) during which trainees provide psychotherapy and a full range of psychology services to individuals, couples, and family members who have been impacted by cancer.
+Psycho-oncology includes teaching mindfulness, practicing radical acceptance, teaching a wide variety of coping skills, and often helping patients and family members to prepare for and face end-of-life.
 Most individuals facing cancer experience some level of anxiety, depression, and medical trauma.
-Because a cancer diagnosis impacts every aspect of life, the focus is often on managing changed family dynamics, coping with financial hardship, and loss of identity.
-Opportunity to co-facilitate support groups, to work as part of an interdisciplinary team, to provide emotional support to UH inpatients, and to participate in group case consultation/supervision with practicum students.
+Because a cancer diagnosis impacts every aspect of life, the focus is often on managing changing family dynamics, coping with financial hardship, and changes in sense of self.
+Opportunity to co-facilitate support groups, to work as part of an interdisciplinary team, to provide emotional support to oncology inpatients, and to participate in group case consultation/supervision with practicum students.